 Pro4People’s unique IT services for the MedTech sector include not only excellent technical competencies and compliance with applicable medical device standards (such as IEC 62304, ISO 13485, ISO 14971) but also a thorough understanding of various medical domain areas.
 Below is a short summary of the knowledge that we have built along the Software as a Medical Device (SaMD) projects that we successfully delivered to our Clients.
-You may find our expertise relevant to the character of your products or services, and this may position Pro4People as a good candidate for your technology partner in regard to medical device software implementation.
+You may find our expertise relevant to the character of your products or services.
+This may in effect position Pro4People as a good candidate for your technology partner in regard to medical device software implementation.

 Clinical Trial Data Collection

-The primary goal of clinical trials is to evaluate the efficacy and safe use of a drug, medical device or any other medical solution or service.
-This process involves collecting the relevant data along the experiments or observations in clinical research.
-Thus, it is crucial that the data collected along clinical trials is managed properly and there are several areas where medical device software solutions can be used.
-Clinical trial management systems are often used to help to plan and manage the operational aspects of clinical trials.
-Additionally, dedicated software applications can allow patients or physicians involved in clinical studies to enrol in the programs, enter the data directly by filling in the dedicated diaries and surveys.
-Last but not least, software plays key role in the analysis of collected data by dedicated clinical trial analysts.
+The primary goal of clinical trials is to evaluate the efficacy and safe use of a drug, medical device as well as any other medical domain solution or service.
+This process involves collecting the relevant data alongside the experiments or observations in clinical research.
+It is crucial that the data collected together with clinical trials is managed properly.
+There are several areas in medical domain where medical device software solutions can be used.
+Medical professionals often use clinical trial management systems to help to plan and then manage the operational aspects of clinical trials.
+Additionally, dedicated software applications allow patients or physicians involved in clinical studies to enrol in the programs.
+They can enter the data directly by filling in the dedicated diaries and surveys.
+Finally, software plays key role in the analysis of collected data by dedicated clinical trial analysts.

 Covid-19 Clinical Trials

-The outbreak of the COVID-19 pandemic has triggered intensive research endeavours worldwide.
-Researchers want to predict the course of the outbreak, develop vaccine and medicines for, and understand the specifics of SARS-COV-2 infection.
-Software technologies can find various applications to facilitate COVID-19 research activities.
-Pro4People developed a mobile application for its client to be used during COVID-19 clinical trials.
-The goal of the mobile application was to help patients to collect the information about their health conditions, dosage of taken medications and observable COVID-19 symptoms.
-As the data was stored in a cloud-based database, the details were then further processed for the needs of the clinical research by the appointed analysts.
+The outbreak of the COVID-19 pandemic triggered intensive research endeavours worldwide.
+Researchers want to predict the course of the outbreak, develop vaccine and medicines for, and moreover understand the specifics of SARS-COV-2 infection.
+Software technologies can find various applications to further COVID-19 research activities.
+For this reason Pro4People developed a mobile application for its client to be used during COVID-19 clinical trials.
+The goal of the mobile application was to help patients to collect the information about their health conditions, dosage of taken medications as well as observable COVID-19 symptoms.
+The application subsequently stored the data in a cloud-based database and then appointed analysts processed it for the needs of the clinical research.

 Medical device software solutions can be used for insomnia treatment as a way to drive patient’s behaviour and habits in order to improve the quality of sleep.
-Additionally, auxiliary software tools such as mobile or web applications can help to track sleep routines, increase drug treatment adherence and facilitate communication between patients and physicians.
-The collected information can be managed and used by healthcare professionals to monitor treatment performance and increase its efficiency.
+Furthermore, auxiliary software tools such as mobile or web applications can help to track sleep routines, increase drug treatment adherence.
+It can also facilitate communication between patients and physicians.
+Healthcare professionals can then manage and use the collected information to monitor treatment performance and increase its efficiency.

 Patient telemonitoring solutions are designed to enable patient care outside of typical healthcare facilities.
-In this case the patient data is gathered at homes or remote geographical locations, which leads to increased access to care and a decreased cost of healthcare services.
-Such solutions quite often consist of multiple medical devices (collecting patients’ physiological data such as heart rate, blood pressure, oxygen saturation, and weight) and software (enabling connectivity, data management and access to the patient health information remotely for healthcare personnel).
-Patient telemonitoring solutions are commonly used in treatment of chronic diseases, allowing patients to stay at their homes and improve the quality of their lives.
-Physicians can remotely manage the treatment, tailor therapies to individual needs, and promptly respond to events and life threats.
+Devices in this part of medical domain gather the patient data at home or remote geographical locations.
+This, in effect leads to increased access to care and a decreased cost of healthcare services.
+Such solutions quite often consist of multiple medical devices (collecting patients’ physiological data such as heart rate, blood pressure, oxygen saturation, and weight) as well as software (enabling connectivity, data management and access to the patient health information remotely for healthcare personnel).
+Patient telemonitoring solutions are commonly used in treatment of chronic diseases.
+In effect, patients can stay at their homes and improve the quality of their lives.
+Physicians can then remotely manage the treatment and tailor therapies to individual needs.
+They can also promptly respond to events and life threats.

 Internet of Medical Things (IoMT in Healthcare)

-The newly available technologies enable building complex and scalable medical device solutions consisting of hardware devices integrated with software components: mobile and web applications, cloud-based backend components and databases.
-That type of solutions is called Medical Internet of Things and has various applications in the healthcare domain.
-Hardware devices can be used for various purposes: disease diagnosis, supporting therapy and rehabilitation, monitoring of health parameters etc. Such products can be used by patients at their homes, enable better healthcare information exchange, lower the cost of care, make the solutions more available and efficient.
+The newly available technologies enable building complex and scalable medical device solutions consisting of hardware devices coupled with software components: mobile and web applications, cloud-based backend components and databases.
+That type of solution is called Internet of Medical Things and has various applications in the medical domain.
+Hardware devices can be used for various purposes: disease diagnosis, supporting therapy and rehabilitation, monitoring of health parameters etc. Patients can use such products at homes, which enables better healthcare information exchange as well as lowers the cost of care and make the solutions more available and efficient.

-Data from the medical devices located next to a patient (e.g. heart monitors, blood pressure monitors, thermometers) can be securely sent to software components, e.g. mobile applications, and then to a cloud backend.
+Medical devices located next to patients (e.g. heart monitors, blood pressure monitors, thermometers) securely send data to software components, e.g. mobile applications, and then to a cloud backend.
 Additionally, Internet of Medical Things solutions can be integrated with 3rd party systems and services, such as diagnostic solutions, Hospital Information Systems (HIS), or Electronic Health Record (EHR) Software.
 Usually, such a system processes data received from patients automatically, based on verified algorithms, to identify patient populations who need healthcare professional’s reaction or support.
 Healthcare professionals can then access such a product through dedicated user interfaces, for instance web applications, or directly via EHR systems, for the needs of therapy management.

-Read the following case study to learn more about a SaaS platform as a model application of IoMT in healthcare that Pro4People has implemented: https://pro4people.com/case-studies/developing-a-medical-software-as-a-service-platform/
+Read the following case study in order to learn more about a SaaS platform as a model application of IoMT in healthcare that Pro4People has implemented: https://pro4people.com/case-studies/developing-a-medical-software-as-a-service-platform/

 Hospital Information System

-Hospital Information Systems are software solutions that are mainly used for purposes of processing patient data at hospitals.
-This mainly includes systems to gather, process, manage and transfer information about a patient’s health history (Electronic Medical Record).
-Additionally, dedicated systems can be used to manage a hospital’s operations, including administrative, financial and clinical aspects of a hospital.
-The cornerstone of Hospital Information Systems is their reliability, information security, and precise management of access to sensitive health information.
-Such solutions can decrease the cost of hospital’s operations and increase the quality of the offered healthcare services.
+Hospital Information Systems are software solutions that are mainly used for the purpose of processing patient data at hospitals.
+This usually includes systems to gather, process, manage and transfer information about a patient’s health history (Electronic Medical Record).
+Additionally, hospitals can use dedicated systems to manage their operations, including administrative, financial as well as clinical aspects.
+The cornerstone of Hospital Information Systems is their reliability, information security as well as precise management of access to sensitive health information.
+Such solutions can decrease the cost of hospital’s operations and moreover, increase the quality of the offered healthcare services.

 Software as a Medical Device solutions can be successfully used to improve a patient’s therapy management.
-Dedicated software features can help the patient and physicians to document and manage all information pertinent to the patient’s therapy: diagnosis details, treatment assumptions, medications, adverse effects, and hospital procedures.
-The overall goal of such systems is to increase the efficiency of the patient’s therapy and tailor it to the actual progress of the therapy.
-The second important benefit of such connected systems is to enable a healthcare professional to take an immediate decision with respect to the patient’s therapy based on the collected data, symptoms and the efficiency of a current therapy.
+Dedicated software features can help the patient and physicians to document and then manage all information pertinent to the patient’s therapy: diagnosis details, treatment assumptions, medications, adverse effects, and hospital procedures.
+The overall goal of such systems in medical domain is to increase the efficiency of the patient’s therapy and also tailor it to the actual progress of the therapy.
+The second important benefit of such connected systems is to enable a healthcare professional to take an immediate decision with respect to the patient’s therapy based on the collected data, symptoms as well as the efficiency of a current therapy.